govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 ## 19) An age of embeddings| USC Information Sciences Institute

-> 'You shall know a work by the company it keeps' - JR Firth(1957)
+> 'You shall know a word by the company it keeps' - JR Firth(1957)

 ### Word embeddings